 Misdemeanors generally involve fines and jail time where the misdemeanant is ordered to spend time in the local jail.
 Jail time is rarely imposed on a first-time misdemeanor offense, especially if it was a non-violent offense.

 Common misdemeanors in California fall under two categories standard and gross (or aggravated).
-Standard misdemeanors may require misdemeanant to be ordered to spend up to 6 months in a county or local jail and/or pay a fine that does not exceed $1,000.
+Standard misdemeanors may require misdemeanants to be ordered to spend up to 6 months in a county or local jail and/or pay a fine that does not exceed $1,000.

-Gross misdemeanors are more heavier crimes that have more severe penalties.
+Gross misdemeanors are heavier crimes that have more severe penalties.
 For a conviction of a gross or aggravated misdemeanor, jail time can be as long as 364 days and you may pay a fine that exceeds $1,000.

 Do misdemeanors appear in background checks?

-While misdemeanors are considered less serious offenses as compared to felonies, the legal system doesn't discriminate when it comes to documenting the crimes that were committed.
+While misdemeanors are considered less serious offenses as compared to felonies, the legal system does not discriminate when it comes to documenting the crimes that were committed.
 Misdemeanor charges will be on your criminal records and might stay on your criminal record permanently.
 If anyone is doing a criminal background check on you, your misdemeanor charges will show up.

 For employment background checks, your criminal record may or may not appear depending on how thorough the employer background checks are designed to investigate.
 Because most common misdemeanors are processed locally, a state background check run by the employer may not catch your criminal record unless the process being used is more in-depth and inclusive.